 Another benefit of being a boarder at Solebury School is the opportunity to live in a beautiful place.
 Whether it is sitting under the giant willow tree with friends, relaxing in the gazebo by the pond, having a snowball fight in one of the fields, or taking a walk around campus as the sun sets and the deer gather in the field, Solebury’s campus is a place where students can feel safe, be at peace, be inspired, and enjoy their youth.

 Solebury has three dormitories.
 Each has a full kitchen, WiFi internet access, laundry facilities, and plenty of space for boarders to work and to enjoy their free time.
 There is Holmquist House, a girls dormitory with 28 beds, Appledore, a smaller dormitory for senior girls with five beds, and Walter Lamb Hall, the boys dormitory with 41 beds.
 Over half the faculty lives on campus.
 All the teachers, but especially the dorm parents, are there for students at every turn – to give some extra help with that history paper, to have a baseball catch outside, to spend an afternoon baking cookies, or to drive a vanload of kids to the movies, to local apple orchard, or to New York City for the day.
-Click here to see a calendar of the weekend activities for the year.
+Click here to view our Weekend Activity Calendar (PDF).

 Each year, a few older students are selected to be proctors.
 These Solebury veterans play a significant role in making campus life so wonderful.
 They help organize dorm activities and build community spirit, they support the dorm routine and procedures, they provide an additional communication link between students and faculty, and most significantly, they act as role models and a source of support for younger students.